For the purpose of the Act the data controller is Poundland Limited, Wellmans Road, Willenhall, West Midlands, WV13 2QT, United Kingdom.

 Google will not associate your IP address with any other data it holds.
 If you would like to read more about Google Analytics or how Google might use your information, please click here: http://www.google.com/analytics/learn/privacy.html

-The website uses a cookie from Twitter, to enable Twitter to identify the Twitter user from the site.
-This cookie is essential for the use of the twitter panel on the site.
+Our Website also uses a cookie from Twitter, to enable Twitter to identify the Twitter user from Our Website.
+This cookie is essential for the use of the Twitter panel on our Website.
 If you would like to read more about how Twitter might use your information, please click here: http://twitter.com/privacy

 Can I opt out of cookies?

 You may block cookies by activating the setting on your browser or from the site which allows you to refuse some or all cookies.
-Please note that if you do this to block all cookies (including essential cookies), you may not be able to use the full functionality of the website.
+Please note that if you do this to block all cookies (including essential cookies), you may not be able to use the full functionality of Our Website.